SolidOS/userguide/views/source/userguide.md

 # Source View User Guide

-The sources for data resources (e.g., .ttl, html, etc.) can be viewed and edited via the Source view.
+The source of data resources (e.g., Turtle, HTML, etc.) can be viewed and edited via the Source view.

 ## View
 To display the Source view for a folder or data resource: